mxms0/cfold/README.md

 cfold - Slightly better code folding for IDA Pro.

 Right click to Fold, right click to Unfold.
 Also saves to the database.
+Unfortunately folding sometimes moves around when re-creating the tree due to lack of proper APIs and also how the tree maturity works.

 Examples: